 Elderberries are a favorite in the natural remedy world.
 They protect against 10 flu strains.
 They also help prevent or treat colds and flu so even if you do catch something you have a remedy already on hand!
 You can buy elderberry syrup but I recommend buying dried elderberries and making your own as it will save you a lot of money.

 Honey is a wonderful addition to the natural medicine cabinet.
 It’s wonderful for coughs, can be turned into cough drops, infused with herbs increase it’s healing abilities, and much more.
-Besides, you likely already have it on hand!
+Plus, you likely already have it on hand!
 Remember raw honey has the most benefits but if you are going to be heating the honey up or can not find raw honey then the normal stuff will do too.

 Apple Cider Vinegar